Pacific Debt Inc. debt relief review

 Benefits

 • No upfront fees.
-PDI doesn’t charge fees until after it delivers on its services.
+PDI doesn’t charge fees until after it settles your debt.

 • Free consultation.
 Speak to a specialist to find out if your debt qualifies for PDI’s services or for direction toward other options.